farzanfaisal77/blog-app/README.md

 Follow these steps to run the application locally on your computer.

-Follow [this](https://www.notion.so/Deployment-CheckList-for-Render-365e2135265480ceafbaf96bb1d11768?source=copy_link) for my deployment checklist for [Render](https://render.com/).
+Follow <a href="https://www.notion.so/Deployment-CheckList-for-Render-365e2135265480ceafbaf96bb1d11768?source=copy_link" target="_blank" rel="noopener noreferrer">this</a> for my deployment checklist for Render.

 ### Prerequisites